 Why Become A Digital Nomad Kuala Lumpur?

-There are thousands of reasons but to summarise, wifi is fast, the city is beautiful and inexpensive, getting around is easy, and it offers easy access to much-needed escapades.
+There are thousands of reasons to live as a Kuala Lumpur digital nomad but to summarise, wifi is fast, the city is beautiful and inexpensive, getting around is easy, and it offers easy access to much-needed escapades.

 The Wifi Is Fast

 According to Speedtest, Malaysia’s WiFi speed ranks third in SE Asia and Kuala Lumpur ranks the fastest city (for fixed broadband).

 - Average internet speed: 93.07Mbps